 It’s hard to not know someone who is suffering.
-A reported 26.6% of Americans will experience a substance abuse disorder in their lifetime.
-While over three million people in the U.S. are in treatment, 70% will relapse, with 50% relapsing in the first 14 days alone.
+Over three million people in the U.S. are in treatment.

 And it’s not just those with substance abuse disorders who are suffering; it’s their families, their friends, their communities.
 Those who are there to support them.
 Those who must see them struggle.
 Nearly half of our nation is affected by addiction.

 Addiction is difficult to overcome, that we know.
 But when you look at the ways people have overcome addiction, you can begin to find solutions to make recovery accessible to others.